gagneurlab/concise/README.md

 If allows you to:

-1. pre-process sequence-related data (say convert a list of sequences into one-hot-encoded numpy arrays)
+1. Pre-process sequence-related data (say convert a list of sequences into one-hot-encoded numpy arrays).
-2. specify a keras model with additional utilites: concise provides custom `layers`, `initializers` and `regularizers` useful for regulatory genomics
+2. Specify a Keras model with additional modules.
+Concise provides custom `layers`, `initializers` and `regularizers`.
-3. tune the hyper-parameters (`hyopt`): concise provides convenience functions for working with `hyperopt` package.
+3. Tune the hyper-parameters (`hyopt`): concise provides convenience functions for working with the `hyperopt` package.
-4. interpret: concise layers contain visualization methods
+4. Interpret: most of Concise layers contain plotting methods
-5. share and re-use models: every concise component (layer, initializer, regularizer, loss) is fully compatible with keras:
+5. Share and re-use models: every Concise component (layer, initializer, regularizer, loss) is fully compatible with Keras:
     -  saving, loading and reusing the models works out-of-the-box